wxx0136/ADEV-3005-Python_Weather_Processing_App/README.md

+# Weather Processing App

+# Introduction
+This is the final project for ADEV-3005-Python course.

-# ADEV-3005-Python
+# Todo list
-ADEV-3005-FTE01 Programming in Python
+place holder